mhlunguep/devprox/README.md

 # Devprox: PHP Developer e-commerce platform Skills Assessment
-### To set up this project on your local match you will need the following:
+### To set up this project on your local machine you will need to do the following:
 1. Composer, you don’t have it you can download it here https://getcomposer.org/
 2. Latest version of  Node Js https://nodejs.org/en/ , LTS will do.
 3. PHP local server, I use XAMPP but you can use any i.e WAMP as long as you have PHP 8.1.6 and Apache